leomotors/salim-quote-delivery/README.md

 You will have Salim at Home

+## How this works

+This extension will call API of [This QUALITY Repository](https://github.com/narze/awesome-salim-quotes) to serve quotes to you

 ## Requirements

-Internet Connection..., jk
+Internet Connection

-This Extension will call API of [This QUALITY Repository](https://github.com/narze/awesome-salim-quotes) to get the quotes for you.